jrcooper91/PyTorch_CNN/grism_classifier/README.md

  # Image Classification with PyTorch on HST/WFC3 grism emission line extractions

-Project code for Image Classification with PyTorch done with HST/WFC3 grism emission line extractions to automatically classify 2D images as stellar/artifact/poor modeling, edge of chip, compact, diffuse, and noisy.
-The first 2 classes will prove most useful in removing unusable data from a pointing.
+Project code for Image Classification with PyTorch done with HST/WFC3 grism emission line extractions to automatically classify 2D gas extraction images as stellar/artifact/poor modeling, compact, diffuse, and noisy.
+This will prove most useful in removing unusable data from a pointing.
 Data quality limits a more fine morphology with a 2-orbit depth at z = 0.5.